-You can also create a ResearcherID which is an author identifier unique to Web of Science.
-ResearcherID enables you to manage your publication lists, track your Web of Science times cited counts and h-index, and avoid author misidentification.
-Your ResearcherID can also link to your ORCID account.
+Publons allows you to manage your publication lists, track your Web of Science times cited counts and h-index, and avoid author misidentification.
+You can link your Publons profile to your ORCID account.

 In the 'My Citations' service of Google Scholar, you can create a profile and track the citations to your publications.
 The researcher profile also computes citation metrics including the h-index.
 New items will automatically be added to your profile as Google Scholar finds them.
 If you make your researcher profile public it will appear in Google Scholar search results and increase the visibility of all your research outputs.

 As the volume of publications continues to increase rapidly throughout the world, it is becoming more important to promote your research outputs to ensure that they don’t go unnoticed.

 One method of promoting your research is to create a profile on an academic social networking site and add the details of your publications.
 There are several different sites including Mendeley, ResearchGate, Academia.edu and the Social Science Research Network.
 Check out the current users of the different sites and speak to colleagues before deciding which academic social networking site you will create your profile in, or you may consider giving yourself a digital identity health check.

 Social media can be useful means for publicising your research and also engaging with your audience.